-- in a joint and integrated manner with internal and external partners; and - in areas of greatest need. - A Social Services facilities provision plan will be developed to inform this process.
+- in a joint and integrated manner with internal and external partners; and - in areas of greatest need.

 The process will include seeking and maximising external funding and partnership opportunities, safety and security crime prevention through environmental design, as well as the introduction of quick-response and alarm systems and community mobilisation and engagement to reduce vandalism and theft at social facilities.